BackdoorDan/gabrielabest.com/README.md

 ## System Preparation

-To use this starter project, you'll need the following things installed on your machine.
+Develop on this project, you'll need the following things installed on your machine.

 ### Required
 [Ruby and Ruby Gems](https://rvm.io/rvm/install)